 |Contributors from member of non-cash net liabilities||$ –||$(26,823,569)|

-In 2020, Orange Theory had a net income of $24.8 million and their cash, cash equivalents and restricted cash was $8,700 a significant decrease from the cash at the start of the year which was $5.1 million.
-This decrease in cash is seen in the cash flow from operations where there was deferred income of ($6.3 million) compared to the prior year of $5 million.
-Distributions to members was proportionally equivalent to the prior year based on revenue and accounted for $26.8 million and this is almost a 60% decrease in distributions.
+In 2020, Orangetheory had a net income of $24.8 million, and their cash, cash equivalents, and restricted cash was $8,726 a significant decrease from the cash at the start of the year, which was $5.1 million, which then increased back to $10,827 in 2021.
+The change in cash is seen in the cash flow from operations, where there was deferred income of $6.3 million compared to the prior year of $5 million, which decreased to $6.1 million in 2021.
+In 2020, the distributions to members was proportionally equivalent to the prior year based on revenue and accounted for $26.8 million; this is almost a 60% decrease in distributions.

-End of the year cash of $8,700 is concerning as the company does not have much money at the start of 2021 for expansion efforts, however due to COVID-19 affecting the revenues during 2020, one would assume that Orange Theory is using 2021 fiscal year to gain back customers confidence and cut costs and grow margins to get back on a steady path of revenue growth and profitability.
+End of year cash of $10,827 is a little concerning as the company does not have much money at the start of 2022 for expansion efforts.
+However, due to COVID-19 affecting the revenues during 2020 and 2021, one would assume that Orangetheory was using the 2022 fiscal year to gain back customers’ confidence and cut costs and grow margins to get back on a steady path of revenue growth and profitability

 Investing in an Orange Theory franchise is an interesting opportunity, especially for individuals looking to make their way into the Fitness industry.
 The prospects for growth and success within the industry and the Orange Theory brand itself, are extensive and some markets continue to be available as they move forward with growing their presence across the country.
-If you are an individual with a passion for fitness and are willing to invest an amount ranging from $657,542 – $2,105,322 or more, Orange Theory might be the right fit for you.
+If you are an individual with a passion for fitness and are willing to invest an amount ranging from $589,129 to $1,621,269 or more, Orange Theory might be the right fit for you.

 We strongly recommend you speak to at least 5 Orange Theory franchisees to better understand the financials (see questions to ask).